Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/billing.md

 | `idempotencyKey`         | `string`  |    No     |       -       | A unique key that can be passed to the request to prevent duplicate charges                                                  |
 | `isTest`                 | `Boolean` |    No     |       -       | Whether this is a test charge                                                                                                |

-### Updating the maximum charge for a usage billing plan
+### Updating the capped amount for a usage billing plan

-Usage billing plans allow merchants to be charged based on their usage of an app.
-The maximum charge for a usage billing plan is the highest amount that a merchant will be charged for the usage of an app.
+A usage-based subscription is a pricing model that charges merchants continuously based on app use during Shopify's 30-day billing cycle.
+The cappedAmount is the maximum that a merchant is billed for during the cycle.

-The response from `updateMaxUsageCharge` will contain a `confirmationUrl` that will need to be sent to the merchant to confirm the update to the maximum charge for the usage billing plan.
+The response from `updateUsageCappedAmount` contains a `confirmationUrl` that will need to be sent to the merchant to confirm the update.

-See the [billing reference](../reference/billing/README.md) for details on how to call the `updateMaxUsageCharge` endpoint.
+See the [billing reference](../reference/billing/README.md) for details on how to call the `updateUsageCappedAmount` endpoint.

 | Parameter                | Type      | Required? | Default Value | Notes                                          |
 | ------------------------ | --------- | :-------: | :-----------: | ---------------------------------------------- |